erikbaas/waypoint_automator/README.md

 # Waypoint Automator

-If the polygon option does not suffice, and you want to create many versions of a flight plan, this simple script can help out.
+In Mission Planner, if you want to create many versions of a flight plan (which need to be saved as seperate flight plans) then this simple script can help out.

 In this example, slight variations of a line get created automatically and put into a new waypoint file (see below).